uniaudio2/demo/index.md

 | 4 | For each of the following input output pairs, output is one of audio scene: [mouse_click or cow] | <audio class="audio-player2" src="few_shot_sound/demo/source1/00427.wav" controls preload></audio> | mouse_click | <audio class="audio-player2" src="few_shot_sound/demo/source2/00427.wav" controls preload></audio> | cow | <audio class="audio-player2" src="few_shot_sound/query_audio/00427.wav" controls preload></audio> | mouse_click | cow | cow |
 | 5 | For each of the following input output pairs, output is one of audio scene: [clapping or thunderstorm] | <audio class="audio-player2" src="few_shot_sound/demo/source1/00162.wav" controls preload></audio> | thunderstorm | <audio class="audio-player2" src="few_shot_sound/demo/source2/00162.wav" controls preload></audio> | clapping | <audio class="audio-player2" src="few_shot_sound/query_audio/00162.wav" controls preload></audio> | thunderstorm | thunderstorm | thunderstorm |

+## Conclusion

+In this study, we investigate how to build a unified audio foundation model that supports both understanding and generation.
+We propose ReasoningCodec, which factorizes audio into reasoning tokens and reconstruction tokens, and train UniAudio 2.0 with a unified autoregressive architecture and a multi-stage, multi-task training strategy.
+Experiments show strong performance on seen speech, sound, and music tasks, as well as encouraging few-shot and zero-shot generalization to unseen tasks.
+Extensive ablation studies suggest that scaling data/task diversity and model size is key to improving generalization on unseen tasks.
+In the future, we plan to scale both the model and the training data to further improve generalization.

+## Limitations

+In this study, we focus on building a multi-task audio foundation model that supports diverse audio understanding and generation tasks.
+It can also generalize to many unseen tasks in few-shot or zero-shot settings.
+However, several limitations remain.

+(1) To improve reconstruction quality for sound and music, we adopt a flow-based decoder to recover waveforms from semantic tokens.
+The multi-step decoding procedure in flow matching increases inference latency for generation.
+In the future, it is necessary to explore few-step decoding (e.g., two steps) to better balance quality and generation speed.

+(2) Although UniAudio 2.0 demonstrates the ability to handle unseen tasks, there is still room for improvement.
+In addition, it has not yet been shown to solve arbitrary audio-related tasks.
+We acknowledge that the set of supported unseen tasks is closely related to the training data.
+For example, the model currently cannot handle speech diarization, likely because we do not include diarization- or duration-related supervision during training.

+(3) Due to limited GPU resources, we have not fully explored scaling behaviors (i.e., scaling laws) of UniAudio 2.0.
+We only conduct experiments on 1B- and 3B-parameter variants.
+In the future, scaling to 7B and larger models is a promising direction.

+(4) Due to the relatively limited amount of sound and music data compared to speech data, UniAudio~2.0 currently performs better on speech-related tasks.
+In future work, expanding and improving sound and music datasets is expected to further enhance performance in these domains.

+(5) This work primarily focuses on pre-training design choices, such as the audio tokenizer and the unified LLM architecture.
+As a result, we do not extensively investigate post-training strategies (e.g., multi-task SFT and reinforcement learning).
+We plan to incorporate more post-training techniques to further improve UniAudio 2.0.

+(6) We acknowledge that the set of compared models is not exhaustive.
+This is partly because many related models are not publicly available, and partly because our framework supports a broad spectrum of tasks, which makes comprehensive comparisons challenging.
+We respect and appreciate all prior work in this area, even if some are not explicitly discussed due to space limitations.
+We also do not claim that UniAudio~2.0 universally outperforms all existing approaches; instead, different model architectures, different special task design (e.g. special models for TTS, ASR, diffusion-based unified models) also offer complementary strengths.